berjakian/swirl/README.md

 * Next, we need to load a lesson into Swirl, to do this cut and paste the following code into the console window (you will need to be connected to the internet):
 `install_course_github("core-methods-in-edm", "swirl", multi = TRUE)`.
 After downloading, you should see the message: `Course installed successfully!`

-* Once the lesson finishes installing type `swirl()`, Swirl will then guide you through setting up a user ID, **- please use your UNI  (the first 4-6 numbers/letters at the start of your TC email address** so we can identify you later.
+* Once the lesson finishes installing type `swirl()`, , **- please use your UNI  (the first 4-6 numbers/letters at the start of your TC email address** so we can identify you later.
 Choose the `Unit 1 - Introduction` course and the `Basic Building Blocks` lesson when you have the option.

 * At the completion of the lesson you will submit your answers through a Google form.
 * **You will need to be signed in to MyTC to submit the form.**